jswithalex/BACE-Winter2015/planning/week1/best_practices.md

 So keeping  your variable names consistent and naming them appropriately will be a great help to you.

-2) Comment first before you code anything
+2) Outline what you are planning to do with comments before you code anything.
+This will help you review your plan to make sure it's sound before you execute it.
+Big time saver.
+Plus, you have a fully commented JavaScript file.
 3) type out the function blocks before you insert statements into them.
 4) Use a standard HTML5 template for your projects